Compute Resources#

 This engine processes changes to Snowflake tables and views shared with the RAI Native App for use in RAI models.

-It is deleted automatically when you disable the CDC Service.
+It is suspended automatically after 30 minutes of inactivity or when you disable the CDC Service.

 By default, the CDC_MANAGED_ENGINE